Stephen’s Profile⎙ print

 Those who place high value on High Pay for Good Performance tend to expect reward and compensation to be based on performance.
 Those who place low value on High Pay for Good Performance typically expect compensation to be consistent across responsibilities.

-Those who place high value on Confronting Conflict Directly tend to discuss disagreements and problems with candor.
-Those who place low value on Confronting Conflict Directly typically prefer to resolve conflict issues with caution and sensitivity.
+Those who place high value on Being Distinctive/Different From Others tend to identify and demonstrate unique abilities.
+Those who place low value on Being Distinctive/Different From Others typically prefer to blend in and fit in with others.

 having high performance expectations